 Gold Cup Parade - History

-The parade celebrated Canada turning 150 years old!
-The theme made the floats even more spectacular this year.
+The parade celebrated Canada turning 150 years old.
+The splashy, birthday theme made the floats spectacular!

 The Charlottetown Parade Committee Inc. became nonprofit — owning the name, "The Gold Cup Parade."

-The Gold Cup and Saucer Parade took place in Charlottetown for the first time to honor the traditions of the Old Home Week.
+The Gold Cup and Saucer Parade took place in Charlottetown to honor the traditions of the Old Home Week.

-Old Home Week (of which the parade is a part today), attracted 15,000 visitors during the Depression.
-People just want to be happy!
+Old Home Week attracted 15,000 visitors during the Depression.

 Gold Cup Parade Activities